openvinotoolkit/openvino_notebooks/README.md

 A collection of ready-to-run Jupyter\* notebooks for learning and experimenting with the OpenVINO™ Toolkit.
 The notebooks provide an introduction to OpenVINO basics and teach developers how to leverage our API for optimized deep learning inference.

-## 💻 Getting Started
+## ⚙️ System Requirements

 The notebooks run almost anywhere &mdash; your laptop, a cloud VM, or even a Docker container.
-Here's what you need to get started:

-- CPU (64-bit)
-- Windows\*, Linux\* or macOS\*
-- Python\* 3.6-3.8
-- Git\*

-## ⚙️ System Requirements

 The table below lists the supported operating systems and Python versions. **Note:** Python 3.9 is not supported yet, but it will be soon.

 | Supported Operating System                                 | [Python Version (64-bit)](https://www.python.org/) |
 | :--------------------------------------------------------- | :------------------------------------------------- |